xrdocs/multicast/_blogs/multicast-scaling.md

 ## Namespace Scope

-Each Data MDT namespace is per Aadress Family/ VRF, thus named Data MDTs with same name in distinct VRFs create distinct Data MDTs and using same policies across VRFs will also create distinct Data MDTs.
-This also applies on named Data MDTs with same name in IPv4 and IPv6 of a VRF.
+_Each Data MDT namespace is per Address Family/ VRF, thus named Data MDTs with the same name in distinct VRFs create distinct Data MDTs and by using same policies across VRFs will also create distinct Data MDTs_.
+This also applies on named Data MDTs with the same name in IPv4 and IPv6 of a VRF.
-For example, if we create VRF Red with Data MDT "Red-Group-1" then it will be within the scope of VRD Red and the route policy name will determine if it will be a separate Data MDT.
+For example, if we create a VRF Red with Data MDT "Red-Group-1" then it will be within the scope of VRF Red and the route policy name will determine if it will be a separate Data MDT.

 Sample configuration: